cjrh/aiorun/README.rst

 write explicit cancellation handling.

 Oh, and you can use ``shutdown_waits_for()`` as if it were ``asyncio.shield()`` too.
-For that use-case it works the same.
+For that use case, it works the same.
 If you're using ``aiorun``, there is no reason to use ``shield()``.

 🙏 Windows Support